utap2/utap2/docs/rst/installation.rst

 CLUSTER_TYPE
                      Type of the cluster.

-                     **For example:** lsf or pbs or local.
+                     **For example:** lsf/pbs/slurm/sge/load leveler/local.

                      The commands will be sent to the cluster.
-Currently, UTAP supports LSF or PBS clusters.
+Currently, UTAP2 supports load sharing facility (LSF), Portable Batch System (PBS), Slurm, Sun Grid Engine (SGE) and LoadLeveler clusters (note that UTAP2 was executed and tested onlt on LSF and Slurm clusters).

-                     When "local" parameter is used, UTAP pipelines will be run on the local host inside the container.
+                     When "local" parameter is used, UTAP2 pipelines will be run on the local host inside the container.

                      **The default is:** CLUSTER_TYPE=local